 Can I adopt my stepchild without a lawyer?
-While legal representation isn’t required, the process and paperwork involved are complex, so most people have an easier time adopting with a family attorney on their side.
+While legal representation isn’t required, the process and paperwork involved are complex, so most people have an easier time adopting with a Washington Bar certified attorney on their side.
 A lawyer is especially useful if the noncustodial bio parent contests the adoption.

 Table of Contents

 Do I Need a Lawyer to Adopt My Stepchild?

 If you’re part of a married couple with children, but you and your spouse aren’t both the biological parents, you’ve probably asked yourself, “Can I adopt my stepchild without a lawyer?” or “Can my husband adopt my child?”

 The answer is yes; legal representation isn’t necessary for the adoption process.
 However, you’ll need a thorough understanding of your state’s adoption requirements.
 Most states provide all essential information and forms on their official websites, but the process is often confusing for the layperson.